fitzss/ProjectP/README.md

 which allows various simplifications,

 notably the elimination of everything probabilistic from the methodology (‘Bayesian’ credences) and from fundamental physics (stochastic processes), and from current AI Programming fundamentalness.

+The goal with this right now is to formulate and try to put together a walking skeleton, where a developers can express and manage their tasks in a Can and Cant language.